-The Ph.D. program features culture and communication applied to three areas of concentration: inter/cultural communication, culture and health communication, and culture and media.
-The doctoral program is designed to prepare individuals for university teaching/research positions or positions in the private/public sector that require the ability to conduct research in applied contexts.
+The Ph.D. program features the study of culture and communication applied to three areas of concentration: critical intercultural studies, health communication, and media studies.
+The doctoral program is designed to prepare individuals for university teaching and research positions or positions in the private and public sectors that require the ability to conduct research in applied contexts.

 The Ph.D.
 Program in Communication requires 36 hours of course work beyond a Master's Degree, plus 18 credit hours for the dissertation.
 Additionally, 12 credits from M.A. programs/other doctoral programs may be transferred to meet UNM requirements.

 You will work closely with faculty advisers to design a program of study suitable to your interests and goals.
 While completing core courses in communication theory and research methodology, you will concentrate your study in one or two of the following areas:

 Critical Intercultural Studies: The study of communication, culture, and power in social interactions and discourses, with a focus on the understanding and critique of normative assumptions about communication and cultural practices.
 Faculty approaches draw on cultural, critical, race, queer/trans of color, decolonial, border, and transnational studies.

 Media Studies: The study and critique of the discourse, organizational practices, political economy, and sociocultural impact of mass media, digital media, and other emerging, mediated forms of communication.